Prunus virginiana: Varieties

-Distribution
+Distribution and habitat

 The natural historic range of P. virginiana includes most of Canada (including Northwest Territories, but excluding Yukon, Nunavut, and Labrador), most of the United States (including Alaska, but excluding some states in the Southeast), and northern Mexico (Sonora, Chihuahua, Baja California, Durango, Zacatecas, Coahuila, and Nuevo León).

+It can be found in habitats ranging from streambanks to montane forests.